judedaryl/pubsub-worker-starter/README.md

 # PubSub Worker Starter
 A .NET Core project template optimized for handling GCP PubSub Events.
+So you can focus more on the implementation of your core functionally instead of wiring up PubSub.
+This is open source, so feel free to contribute!

 > Todo add documentation
 ## Installation